 - Capacity depends upon the space and distance requirements.
 Follow the current local/state guidelines for gatherings in order to limit the number of participants appropriately and allow for proper physical distancing within designated spaces. - Utilize spaces that will maximize appropriate physical distancing and can also be adequately cleaned and sanitized.
-Consider using outdoor facilities or larger well-ventilated areas when possible, safe, and practical. - Consider a model that involves rotating groups at different times or different weeks based on the number of participants, facility considerations, and the number of catechists, team members, etc. available. - Generally, smaller groups of 25 or less should be the aim, though it ultimately depends on the space and location, which may necessitate a smaller number or may allow for a larger number depending on the capacity for physical distancing and proper sanitation.
-Larger events of 50+ people gathering in one location, outside of Mass, should generally be avoided unless strict protocols for physical distancing, sanitation, etc. are able to be implemented.
+Consider using outdoor facilities or larger wellventilated areas when possible, safe, and practical. - Consider a model that involves rotating groups at different times or different weeks based on the number of participants, facility considerations, and the number of catechists, team members, etc. available.

+Generally, smaller groups of 25 or less should be the aim, though it ultimately depends on the space and location, which may necessitate a smaller number or may allow for a larger number depending on the capacity for physical distancing and proper sanitation.
+Larger parish events of 50+ people gathering in one location, outside of Mass, should be avoided per the governor's state of emergency executive order.